Read on to find out what fixed, variable and split rate loans are, and how the benefits they offer.

 Budgeting: Like a 100% fixed rate loan, split loans can help you budget more effectively by offering a degree of certainty in your monthly repayments.
 Of course, you can’t be 100% certain, but depending on how you divide your home loan, you can make pretty effective estimates.

-Split rate loans require a bit more work and research to effectively reap all the reward that they offer.
+Split rate loans require a bit more work and research to effectively reap all the rewards that they offer.
 If you’re keen on numbers and percentages, you may find this type of loan suits you best.
 If you’re not so keen on the fuss, you may want to stick with the other types.